 We are committed to providing a caring, friendly and safe environment for all of our Pupils and believe that modern technology in the form of mobile phones, when used appropriately offers young people and their parents/carers peace of mind, particularly when travelling to and from school.
 We are also clear that when phones are used inappropriately, they distract from the core school business of learning, and at worst can be used as a tool for bullying.

 Rules for the Acceptable Use of a Mobile Phone in School by Pupils

 Pupils are allowed to bring a mobile phone into school.
 If they choose to do so it is on the understanding that they agree with the following limitations on its use:

-- Mobile phones must be switched off on entry to the school premises.
-All mobile phones must be handed in during registration and will be stored in a padded box and kept in the school office.
+- Mobile phones must be switched off on entry to the school grounds.
+All mobile phones must be handed in during registration and will be stored in a padded box and kept by the school office.
 The mobile phone boxes will be returned to each class at the end of the school day.

 The school will consider any of the following to be unacceptable use of the mobile phone and a serious breach of the school’s behaviour policy which will result in sanctions being taken:

 - Photographing or filming in toilets, changing rooms and similar areas.

 - Bullying, harassing or intimidating staff or students by the use of text or multimedia messaging, sending inappropriate messages or posts to social networking or blogging sites.

 - Refusing to switch a phone off or hand over the phone at the request of a member of staff.